khurshid28/ssl_server/README.md

 # ssl_server

-## download commands.cmd and just run laptop in windows
+### get commands.cmd and just run laptop in windows

+then "npm run dev" and your localhost https server will be working there